missing-semester-cn/missing-semester-cn.github.io/editors.md

     - `:help :w` opens help for the `:w` command
     - `:help w` opens help for the `w` movement

-## Inserting text

-From normal mode, press `i` to enter insert mode.
-Now, Vim behaves like any other text editor, until you press `<ESC>` to return to normal mode.
-This, along with the basics explained above, are all you need to start editing files using Vim (though not particularly efficiently, if you're spending all your time editing from insert mode).

 # Vim's interface is a programming language

 The most important idea in Vim is that Vim's interface itself is a programming language.
-Keystrokes (with mneumonic names) are commands, and these commands _compose_.
+Keystrokes (with mnemonic names) are commands, and these commands _compose_.
 This enables efficient movement and edits, especially once the commands become muscle memory.